Golden Brown: Music video

 The video for "Golden Brown" was directed by Lindsey Clennell.
-It depicts the band members both as explorers in an Arabian country in the 1920s and performers for a fictional "Radio Cairo".
+It depicts the band members as explorers in Egypt in the 1920s and performers for a fictional "Radio Cairo".

-In addition to the Pyramids, the video is intercut with stock footage of the Mir-i-Arab Madrasah in Bukhara, the Shah Mosque in Isfahan, the Great Sphinx, Feluccas sailing, Bedouins riding, and camel racing in the United Arab Emirates.
-The performance scenes were filmed in the Leighton House Museum in Holland Park, London, which was also used in the filming of the video for "Gold" by Spandau Ballet in 1983.
+The video is intercut with stock footage of the Giza pyramid complex, the Mir-i-Arab Madrasah in Bukhara, the Shah Mosque in Isfahan, the Great Sphinx, sailing feluccas, Bedouins riding camels, and camel racing in the United Arab Emirates.
+The performance scenes were filmed in the Leighton House Museum in Holland Park, London, which was also featured in the video for "Gold" by Spandau Ballet in 1983.
+Both videos were filmed in the Arab Hall room of the museum.

 Track listing

 Songs, lyrics and music by the Stranglers.